 It may be a challenge to look for and detect termites in interior wood paneling.
-There are certain steps you must take to successfully detect an infestation, because termites usually stay hidden until after they have caused extensive damage.
+There are certain steps you must take to successfully detect an infestation because termites usually stay hidden until after they have caused extensive damage.
 With some basic tools and simple steps, you can detect termites before they damage any part of your home.

 Step 1 – Look for Signs of an Infestation

 A termite infestation may be active or inactive.
 In either case, it is important to be always on the lookout for termite wings or pellets of fecal matter.
 These are usually found near windows and other exits and in cobwebs.
 Termites may also be found near sources of light.
 Another sign of termite infestation is the presence of mud tubes that are constructed by termites to travel from the soil to sources of food at a higher level.
 Any of these signs are definite indicators of termite activity in your home.
-Termite treatment and removal often requires the expertise of a professional.
+Termite treatment and removal often require the expertise of a professional.
 You can, however, confirm the presence of termites in interior wood paneling by performing the following steps.

 Step 2 – Check the Strength of the Wood

 Tap the wood to see the sound that emanates.
 Use the blunt, flat edge of the screwdriver for this purpose.
 If the sound is hollow, it may be an indication of problems in the interior.
 This technique is known as sounding.
 Probing is another method, wherein a sharp object is used to inspect under the surface of the wood.
 Use the sharp end of the screwdriver to hit the wood firmly.
-When hit parallel to the wood grain, the screwdriver will rip open the wood if it is damaged.
+When you hit the wood parallel with the wood grain, the screwdriver will rip open the wood if it is damaged.
 If the wood emanates a hollow sound or rips open easily with the screwdriver, take a closer look inside the paneling.

 Step 3 – Inspect Inside the Wood Paneling